Skip to main content

 Payment API - the actuator

 Turns ledger entries into actions your agent code can react to.
-Five endpoints to create and inspect payment requests, list transactions, and create agents.
-Five webhook events to notify your agent the moment a payment lands.
+A small set of routes to send payments, settle invoices with on-chain proof, read transactions, and manage agents.
+Four webhook events to notify your agent the moment money lands or leaves.
 Signed payloads, idempotency keys, and per-agent API keys keep the surface safe under high concurrency.
 Without the API, the wallet is a passive inbox; with it, the wallet becomes part of your agent's runtime loop.

 Agent identity - the trust signal